francescogreppi/francescogreppi.github.io/_posts/2016-11-03-prototype-inheritance.markdown

 comments: false
 ---

-In Javascript a `prototype` is an object from which other objects inherits properties.
+In Javascript a `prototype` is an object from which other objects inherit properties.
 Every object has its own prototype and, since a prototype is an object too, every prototype has its own prototype (exception given for the default object prototype at the top of the prototype chain, which is `null`, we'll see this shortly).

 The prototype of an object is referenced in the internal property `[[Prototype]]` which can be accessed in three ways: `.constructor.prototype`, `__proto__` or